jakintosh/composer/README.md

 - **failed**: Step failed (not yet implemented)

 State is persisted as JSON between ticks, allowing you to stop and resume execution.

+### Artifacts
+Artifacts are the document outputs produced by steps.
+When a step completes successfully, it creates an artifact file in `.composer/runs/{run-name}/artifacts/` with the name specified in the step's `output` field.

+**How Artifacts Work:**
+- Steps with **no inputs** use their `content` field as the artifact content
+- Steps with **inputs** load all input artifacts, concatenate them, and write the result as the output artifact
+- Both **tool** and **human** handlers follow the same artifact processing logic
+- Artifacts are plain text files that can be inspected directly in the filesystem

+For example, if a step has `output = "processed-data"`, it creates the file `.composer/runs/{run-name}/artifacts/processed-data`.

 ## Project Structure